Chapter 17.64

 B. Pre-Existing Conditional Use Permit or Variance.
 A use or structure that was lawful by reason of a conditional use permit or variance may continue only on the terms of the approved permit or variance and subject to all conditions and limitations under which the permit or variance was approved or subsequently amended.

-1. The damage was not intentionally caused by the property owner;
+1. The damage or destruction was not intentionally caused by the property owner;

-2. The restoration does not increase the degree of nonconformity or add new nonconformity, and except as specified above, restored structures conform to requirements of this code;
+2. The restoration or replacement does not increase the degree of nonconformity or add new nonconformity;

-4. The restored structure or use does not encroach unlawfully on adjacent properties;
+3. The restored or replaced structure does not encroach on adjacent properties.

-F. Time Limit on Restoration of Lawful Nonconformity.
-The owner of a damaged lawful, nonconforming use or structure shall apply for a building permit for restoration no later than 24 months from the date of the damage.
-After 24 months following the date of damage, the building will be subject to current zoning regulations for the district in which the land and buildings are located, including residential density standards.
+E. Time Limit on Restoration or Replacement of Lawful Nonconformity.
+The owner of a damaged lawful, nonconforming use or structure shall apply for a structural permit for restoration or replacement no later than 18 months from the date of the damage, destruction, or demolition (whichever is the latest).
+Structural permit applications submitted for restoration or replacement of a damaged or destroyed lawful, nonconforming use or structure (including demolition of dangerous buildings) within 18 months of the date of damage, destruction, or demolition do not have to comply with design standards of Chapter 17.74 LCMC.
+After 18 months following the date of damage, destruction, or demolition (whichever is the latest), the use or structure will be subject to all current zoning regulations for the district in which the land and structures are located.

-G. Routine Repairs and Maintenance.
+F. Routine Repairs and Maintenance.
 Routine maintenance and repairs may be performed on structures, buildings, or sites that are nonconforming or that house nonconforming uses.
-Examples of maintenance and repairs are painting, repairing dry rot, and re-roofing.
+Examples of maintenance and repairs are painting, repairing dry rot, and reroofing.
 Routine repairs and maintenance do not include expansion of the square foot area of a structure or use, or creation of new units within residential structures.
-Routine repairs and maintenance performed in any 12-month period may not exceed 50 percent of the assessed value of the existing building, structure or use.
 (Ord.
+2022-25 §§ 60, 61; Ord.
+2022-15 § 42; Ord.
+2020-15 § 16; Ord.
+2020-14 § 12; Ord.
 2011-03 § 4)

 17.64.020 Nonconforming structures.